Mjz86/c_colon/mcc.md

-- c colon symbols are *not* interpositioned by deafult :
+- c colon symbols are *not* interpositioned by default :

-0. we do not want the overhead of the global offset table(GOT) by deafult, as it takes a toll on all calls from shared libraries even thoes thar are never interpositioned (see the shared libraries cppcon video).
+0. we do not want the overhead of the global offset table(GOT) by default, as it takes a toll on all calls from shared libraries even thoes thar are never interpositioned (see the shared libraries cppcon video).

-1.  it has an uneasy coexistence with the c colon odr.
+1.  it has an uneasy coexistence with the c colon ODR.

 2. it is rarely used and can be mimicked by a macanism like cxx `set_terminate`.

 3. GOT being writable during the execution of the program is a security  problem because of being able to change the common functions to do something malicious( glaring attack surface).

-4. we do not want the overhrad of the procedural lookup table by deafult.
+4. we do not want the overhrad of the procedural lookup table by default.